• Skip to main content

 Falafel roundels ready to freeze

 11. For shallow frying, preheat and grease the appropriate pan.
-For patties use a griddle and for roundels use an aebleskiver or takoyaki pan.
-Tip: Patties will soak up all the oil you put so be very conscious with the quantity of oil you add.
-In general, half tsp of oil should be enough to brown them evenly.
+For pattie use a griddle, and for roundels, use an aebleskiver or takoyaki pan.
+Tip: Patties will soak up all the oil you put in, so be very conscious of the quantity of oil you add.
+Half a teaspoon of oil should be enough to brown them evenly.

 Falafel patties being pan-fried